Study: Disparities in research impact breast screening guidelines

 The following clinical research studies focus on addressing in cancer.

 - NCT04854304: Abbreviate or FAST Breast for Supplemental Breast Cancer Screening for Black Women at Average Risk and Dense Breasts.
-This study is looking at how effectively a FAST breast can successfully detect breast cancer in Black women with dense breasts.
+This study looks at how effectively a FAST breast can successfully detect breast cancer in Black women with dense breasts.

 - NCT03640208: Educate, Assess Risk and Overcoming Barriers to Colorectal Screening Among African Americans.
-This research will study a community-based intervention to educate and overcome barriers to screening among African Americans who are 45 years or older with no personal or family history of colorectal cancer or inflammatory bowel disease.
+This research studies a community-based intervention to educate and overcome barriers to screening among African Americans who are age 45 older with no personal or family history of colorectal cancer or inflammatory bowel disease.

 - NCT04392050: A Community-Based Educational Intervention to Improve Colorectal Cancer Screening.
-This study will look at what makes it easy or difficult for underserved populations to have colorectal cancer screenings, with a focus on African American, Latinx and Asian people.
+This study looks at what makes it easy or difficult for underserved populations to have colorectal cancer screening with a focus on African American, Latinx and Asian people.

 Updated: 10/16/2024